queraltmartinsaladich/my_toolbox/README.md

 **- CORE MODULES**

-`cluster_utils.py`: High-level grouping logic.
-It identifies optimal cluster counts via Elbow/Silhouette analysis and interprets clusters by extracting significant keywords or centroids.
+`cluster_utils.py`: It identifies optimal cluster counts via Elbow/Silhouette analysis and interprets clusters by extracting significant keywords or centroids.

-`data_utils.py`: The EDA (Exploratory Data Analysis) engine.
-It provides human-readable statistics, such as class balance reports, word count distributions, and feature correlations.
+`data_utils.py`: It provides human-readable statistics, such as class balance reports, word count distributions, and feature correlations.

-`debug_utils.py`: The pipeline safety net.
-It identifies and sanitizes data corruption (nulls, infinite values, empty strings) and checks for data leakage between train/test splits.
+`debug_utils.py`: It identifies and sanitizes data corruption (nulls, infinite values, empty strings) and checks for data leakage between train/test splits.

-`deep_learning.py`: The Neural Engine.
-It encapsulates the DeepPipeline class, managing the training loops, GPU/CUDA device placement, and the interface for Hugging Face AutoModels.
+`deep_learning.py`: It encapsulates the DeepPipeline class, managing the training loops, GPU/CUDA device placement, and the interface for Hugging Face AutoModels.

-`loading_utils.py`: The file I/O layer.
-It standardizes the ingestion of .csv, .json, and .txt files to ensure they are presented to the loaders in a consistent format.
+`loading_utils.py`: It standardizes the ingestion of .csv, .json, and .txt files to ensure they are presented to the loaders in a consistent format.

-`metric_utils.py`: The Reporter.
-It calculates mathematical performance (F1, IoU, MAE) and aggregates them with feature importance data to generate combined JSON and text artifacts.
+`metric_utils.py`: It calculates mathematical performance (F1, IoU, MAE) and aggregates them with feature importance data to generate combined JSON and text artifacts.

-model_utils.py`: The Classical Engine.
-It houses the Classification, Regression, and Similarity classes.
+model_utils.py`: It houses the Classification, Regression, and Similarity classes.
 It is decoupled to allow seamless switching between TF-IDF vectorization and custom embeddings.

-`other_utils.py`: Quality of Life (QoL) utilities.
-Contains execution timers (@time_it), hardware/system auditors, and YAML/JSON configuration loaders.
+`other_utils.py`: Contains execution timers (@time_it), hardware/system auditors, and YAML/JSON configuration loaders.

-`plot_utils.py`: The Artist.
-Centralizes all visual logic, from ROC curves and Confusion Matrices to t-SNE projections and segmentation side-by-side comparisons.
+`plot_utils.py`: Centralizes all visual logic, from ROC curves and Confusion Matrices to t-SNE projections and segmentation side-by-side comparisons.

-`text_utils.py`: The Preprocessor.
-Manages the "dirty work" of NLP, including Unicode normalization, HTML stripping, stop-word removal, and label encoding.
+`text_utils.py`: Manages the "dirty work" of NLP, including Unicode normalization, HTML stripping, stop-word removal, and label encoding.

 ---